Mt. Castle Community Based Residential Facilty SIL and Adult Family Home

-Encourage and train each resident at his/her optimal pace
+Encourage and foster each resident at his/her optimal pace

 Provide exercise to develop fitness, wellness, mobility and endurance

-Promote indepenence through interpersonal skills training and group interaction and activities
+Promote independence through interpersonal skills training and group interaction and activities

-Develop work-related maintenance skills trhough placement in sheltered workshop
+Develop work-related maintenance skills through placement in structured workshops

 Enlist consistently the support of family, friends, and significant others in the Mt.
 Castle residency experience.